6 Important Theories in Social Work

 Psychodynamic theory was introduced by the founder of psychoanalysis, Sigmund Freud.
 This theory is founded on the idea that humans are biologically driven to seek gratification.
 The theory states that people do this based on processes that have developed outside of conscious awareness, with origins in childhood experiences.
 This drive influences everyday behavior, leading to actions like aggression, sex and self-preservation.

 In social work, psychodynamic theory can help to explain the internal processes individuals use to guide their behavior, some of which may be unconsciously motivated.
-Social workers may also examine how early childhood experiences have played a role in influencing their clients’ behavior today.
+Social workers may also examine how early childhood experiences have played a role in influencing their clients’ current behavior.

 5. Social exchange theory

-Social exchange theory originates with Austrian sociologist George Homans.
-It says that relationships are based on cost-benefit analysis.
+Social exchange theory suggests that relationships are based on cost-benefit analysis.
 Each person seeks to maximize their benefits and is expected to reciprocate for the benefits they’ve received.
 When risks outweigh potential rewards, relationships may be abandoned.
 When one person in a relationship has greater personal resources than another, that person is predicted to have greater power as well.

-Social workers can use social exchange theory to understand the relationships their clients have with others and why they continue to maintain certain relationships or abandon them.
+Social workers can use social exchange theory to understand their clients’ relationships, including why they continue to maintain certain relationships or abandon them.

 Social exchange theory can also be applied to the techniques social workers use to connect with their clients.
-Social exchange theory can influence how social workers position the social worker-client relationship as one that benefits their clients.
+This theory can influence how social workers position the social worker-client relationship as one that benefits their clients.

 6. Rational choice theory

-Rational choice theory helps explain why people make the choices they do, as people weigh risks, costs and benefits before making decisions.
-This theory says that all choices are rational because people calculate the costs and benefits before making a decision.
-Even when a choice seems irrational, there was reasoning behind it.
+Rational choice theory helps explain why people make the choices they do, by weighing risks, costs and benefits.
+This theory suggests that all choices are rational because people calculate the costs and benefits before making a decision.
+Even when a choice seems irrational, there is reasoning behind it.

-Social work practice models are ways social workers can implement theories in their practice.
+Social work practice models enable social workers to implement theories in their day-to-day work.
 Just like a social worker may use various theories to guide their interventions, social workers may also use various practice models depending on the problems their clients encounter.

 1. Cognitive behavioral therapy

-Cognitive behavioral therapy focuses on how thoughts and feelings influence behaviors, as well as how self-destructive behaviors can lead to psychological problems.
-Social workers using cognitive behavioral therapy methods help clients identify self-destructive thoughts and behaviors that influence negative emotions and behaviors.
+Cognitive behavioral therapy focuses on how thoughts and feelings influence behaviors, which can sometimes lead to psychological problems.
+Social workers using cognitive behavioral therapy methods help clients identify self-destructive thoughts that influence negative emotions and behaviors.

-Cognitive behavioral therapy is often used with individuals who are experiencing mental health issues, mental illness or depression resulting from crisis or trauma.
-Social workers using cognitive behavioral therapy help their clients eliminate destructive thoughts and behaviors and prevent negative outcomes from them.
+Cognitive behavioral therapy is often used for individuals who are experiencing mental health issues, mental illness or depression resulting from crisis or trauma.
+Social workers using cognitive behavioral therapy help their clients eliminate negative thoughts to prevent destructive behaviors and adverse outcomes.

 2. Crisis intervention model

 The crisis intervention model is used for clients who are experiencing crisis and trauma, such as victims of domestic violence, and for clients who require intervention to prevent physical harm or suicide.
-Albert R. Roberts, PhD, and Allen J. Ottens, PhD, developed a seven-stage crisis intervention model with the following stages:
+Albert R. Roberts, PhD, and Allen J. Ottens, PhD, developed a seven-stage crisis intervention model:

 1. Take a psychosocial and lethality assessment.